Overview & History

 Mrs. Ehnes currently is the coordinator of the Dance Program at the International Music Camp located at the International Peace Gardens.
 Prior to moving to Brandon, Barbara Ehnes danced professionally with the Ruth Page International Ballet Company, Les Grands Ballets Canadiens, and the Chicago Ballet.

-Mrs. Lumbard assumed the responsibility of Artistic Director of the Brandon School of Dance and the Brandon Dance Ensemble upon Mrs. Ehnes’ retirement in 2010.
+Mrs. Lumbard assumed the responsibility of Artistic Director of the Brandon School of Dance and the Brandon Dance Ensemble upon Mrs. Ehnes’ retirement in 2010 and continued on in this role until 2016.
 Mrs. Lumbard has ensured that the tradition of excellence and professionalism on which Mrs. Ehnes founded the school thrives and is preserved in the structure of the classes and training today.

 Brandon Dance Ensemble